Project assurance during lockdown: Barking Riverside

 Jim Bushell, Survey and Monitoring Manager for the project approached Sensat before their latest survey to ask for a full site scan.
 By forward-thinking, Jim identified the possibility of using high-resolution drone data to create an accurate snapshot of the project at the time of closing.

 "In this unprecedented time, we need to create a level of certainty about our project’s programme.
-Sensat’s data hosted in Mapp will allow us to create a single source of truth over the next period of time to help us assure the project’s programme when we begin again."
+Sensat’s data hosted in their visualisation platform will allow us to create a single source of truth over the next period of time to help us assure the project’s programme when we begin again."

 Jim Bushell, Survey and Monitoring Manager, MSVF

 Barking Riverside will use the data collected from drones to create a project snapshot at the point of lockdown.
 This will enable them to assure their project throughout the lockdown.